karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 ---------------------------------------------------------------------------
 NodeSelector:
 ---------------------------------------------------------------------------
-NodeSelector is similer to nodeName, but nodeSelector uses node labels to schedule the pods. for example in a cluster few nodes, labeled as "disktype=ssd" then if we use this label with nodeSelector field. that means all the nodes with disktype=ssd are all eligible to create the pods in that node. to apply this property we need to follow 2 steps
+NodeSelector is similer to nodeName, but nodeSelector uses node labels to schedule the pods. for example in a cluster few nodes, labeled as `disktype=ssd` then if we use this label with nodeSelector field. that means all the nodes with `disktype=ssd` are all eligible to create the pods in that node. to apply this property we need to follow 2 steps

 step-1: Labeling the node :
 ---------------------------------------